 How to Calculate the Right Septic Tank Size for Your Home

-It might seem like a minor detail, but getting your septic tank size right can mean the difference between a system that runs smoothly for years — or one that causes messy backups and expensive headaches.
+It may seem like a minor detail, but accurately sizing your septic tank can make the difference between a system that operates at peak efficiency for years — or one that quickly fails and causes messy backups and costly headaches.

-In this homeowner’s guide, we’ll walk you through everything you need to know to calculate the perfect septic tank size for your household.
-From understanding the basics of a septic tank , to factors like family size and water usage, and even step-by-step sizing methods — we’ve got you covered.
+In our homeowner’s guide, we’re going to tell you everything you need to know so that you can figure out the ideal size for your septic tank at home.
+We’ve got the basics of a septic tank rundown, family size, water usage and even the step-by-step methods to help you size a septic tank.

 The Basics of Septic Tanks